-If you were working at the site when you were injured, your injuries are automatically covered by workers’ compensation.
+If you worked at the site when you were injured, your injuries are automatically covered by workers’ compensation.
 This insurance policy will ensure that you receive the medical care that you need and a portion of your wages while you cannot work.

 If you have been injured while working, you are encouraged to speak with a New Jersey construction accident attorney to secure the full range of benefits you are entitled to under New Jersey law for workers’ compensation claims.

 Additionally, third-party liability actions are not uncommon with workers’ compensation claims.
 If you believe that your injury was a result of a third party, speak with us today.

 We will conduct a complete investigation of the accident to determine if a third-party action is necessary.

 A product liability claim can be filed if any of the machinery, supplies, or products used on the construction site were defective and caused the injury.
 Employees or visitors can file product liability claims to the construction site.

 Product liability claims can also be filed in conjunction with other claims.